Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Discussion

 \subsubsection{Implications for researchers}

-\begin{itemize} \item \textbf{Creating automated tools and recommender systems for law compliance in source code.} The categories that emerged from our work in RQ3 highlight the need for automated mechanisms to target those specific categories (e.g., anonymizing data as in \emph{Data visibility/anonymization} category, or for fixing law-relevant types as in \emph{Typo/UI change} category).
+\textbf{Creating automated tools and recommender systems for law compliance in source code.} The categories that emerged from our work in RQ2 highlight the need for automated mechanisms to target those specific categories (e.g., anonymizing data as in \emph{Data visibility/anonymization} category, or for fixing law-relevant types as in \emph{Typo/UI change} category).
 Recommendations for implementing privacy law compliance have also been emphasized in previous work~\citep{alomar2022developers}.
-Research aimed at suggesting appropriate methods for handling law-relevant concerns discussed in issues is needed so that relevant tools can be integrated into GitHub and other issue tracking systems. \item \textbf{Making law compliance faster.} Accelerating the law compliance process is also an important research direction, as our results show that these tasks take longer to handle (compared to non-law relevant issues and pull requests).
-Generative AI assistants for the generation of secure code implementations can assist in this direction~\citep{ferreyra2025good}.
-According to prior work, there is currently a very small number of developers employing generative AI tools in order to meet the privacy requirements of the software they are developing, and a lot of manual effort also needs to be put to ensure these requirements are respected~\citep{madampe2025ai}.
-Policy as Code tools, such as RuleKeeper that assists in automatic enforcement of GDPR, can also be considered in combination with the results of our work~\citep{ferreira2023rulekeeper}. \end{itemize}
+Research aimed at suggesting appropriate methods for handling law-relevant concerns discussed in issues is needed so that relevant tools can be integrated into GitHub and other issue tracking systems.

+\textbf{Making law compliance faster.} Accelerating the law compliance process is also an important research direction, as our results show that these tasks take longer to handle (compared to non-law relevant issues and pull requests).
+AI coding tools can assist in this direction, as they may help developers in exploring implementation alternatives or drafting compliance-related functionality more quickly.
+They cannot though be relied upon alone to guarantee secure or legally compliant outcomes~\citep{ferreyra2025good}.
+According to prior work, there is currently a very small number of developers employing generative AI tools in order to meet the privacy requirements of the software they are developing, and a lot of manual effort also needs to be put to ensure these requirements are respected~\citep{madampe2025we}.
+Policy as Code tools, such as RuleKeeper that assists in automatic enforcement of GDPR, can also be considered in combination with the results of our work~\citep{ferreira2023rulekeeper}.